 Ingredients and substitutions

-Skewers for grilling
+Best skewers for grilling

 Wood or bamboo skewers - Inexpensive and easy to find at your local grocer.
-Plus, they're disposable, which is perfect for camping.
+Plus they're disposable, which is perfect for camping.
 Remember to soak your wood skewers in water for at least 30 minutes before adding your shrimp (this helps prevent burning while on the grill).

 Flat metal skewers - Sturdy, lightweight, and reusable.
 Also prevents your food from rotating as you flip your skewers.

-Avoid skewers with plastic pieces (not grill-safe), curved skewers (can't cook every side evenly), or thin double-prong skewers (they're prone to bending and require larger pieces of food to skewer properly).
+Skewers to avoid - Skewers with plastic pieces (not grill-safe), curved skewers (can't cook every side evenly), or thin double-prong skewers (they're prone to bending and require larger pieces of food to skewer properly).

 Recommended